yash244466666/Catalog-of-My-things/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-If you would like to get a local copy up and running, please follow these steps.
+If you want to get a local copy up and running, please follow these steps.

 ### Prerequisites

-To run this project you need:
+To run this project, you need:

 - To have rail installed
 - bundle install